A Cultural Guide to Mongolia's Tsaatan Reindeer Herders

 Image: EL guest Enya Dunn-Trethowan

-Mongolia’s reindeer herders are the most southerly of the world’s reindeer herding communities.
-They live in two communities in the forested region north of Tsagaannuur sum in Khovsgol Province in far northern Mongolia.
-This forested region is the boreal forest – also known as the taiga.
+Mongolia’s reindeer herders, the world’s southernmost reindeer herding community, reside in two distinct communities in the boreal forest (taiga) north of Tsagaannuur sum in Khovsgol Province, far northern Mongolia.
+These two communities are known as East Taiga and West Taiga.

-The two communities are East and West Taiga.
-Mongolia’s Tsaatan originate from Tuva, located in southern Siberia.
-In 1921, Tuva became an independent satellite of the Soviet Union and the Tsaatan moved their animals between Tuva and Mongolia.
-In 1944, Tuva became part of the Soviet Union, and the border with Mongolia was closed – forcing a majority to sever ties with Tuva and make their lives solely in Mongolia.
-When the borders closed, those entering Mongolia from the northeast located to the east taiga and those who came from the southeast settled in the west taiga.
-Though the regions are geographically distinct, the two groups share many kinship ties and are part of the same wider community.
+The Tsaatan originate from Tuva in southern Siberia.
+In 1921, Tuva became an independent satellite of the Soviet Union, allowing the Tsaatan to move their reindeer between Tuva and Mongolia.
+However, in 1944, Tuva was incorporated into the Soviet Union, and the border with Mongolia was closed.
+This forced the Tsaatan to sever ties with Tuva and settle permanently in Mongolia.
+Those who entered Mongolia from the northeast settled in the East Taiga, while those from the southeast settled in the West Taiga.
+Despite the geographical distinction, the two groups maintain strong kinship ties and are part of the same broader community.

 A reindeer belonging to Mongolia's Tsaatan reindeer herders.
 Part of one of our Mongolia winter tours